AJAX, events, WebSockets

 - send a WebSocket message to

-, explaining the error.
+this, explaining the error.

 - send a WebSocket message to